interactive learning

 12. Interactives

 There are interactive activities and additional resources located on this page that are focused on Engineering.
-Click on the "plus" symbol in each green field to check out the activities and resources.
+Select the symbol in each green field to check out the activities and resources.

-1. Check with your teacher about the expectations for your exploration into these Engineering resources.
-There are a variety of different interactive resources that can support your interests and learning goals.
+Step 1.
+Check with your teacher about the expectations for exploring these Engineering activities and resources.
+A variety of interactives can support your interests and learning goals.

-• Choose ONE of the Interactive Activities below and complete the Recording Document that is linked in the activity.
-If there is not a Recording Document, follow the steps in the activity and use a format of your choice to record your findings.
+• Option 1: Choose ONE of the Interactive Activities below and complete the Recording Document linked in the activity.
+If there is no Recording Document, follow the steps in the activity and use a format of your choice - such as a journal entry, slide deck, or a screen-recorded summary - to record your findings.

-• Write a brief review in the format that works best for you (i.e., Google Slide Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
-Include the information below.
+• Option 2: Write a brief review in the best format for you (i.e., Google Slides Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
+Include the information below:

 Be an Engineer of technology advancements and learn about the changes that have taken place in the home technology use from 1900 to 2020.

 Think about how you listen to music, watch your favorite videos, or help clean your home.
-Exploring the home innovations of the past to current time will help build understanding of the impact technology has on our lives.
-Maybe YOU will come up with an idea to design a new technology tool that assists others in their daily lives.
+Exploring the home innovations of the past and present will help you understand technology's impact on our lives.
+Maybe you will devise an idea to design a new technology tool that assists others daily.

 Background image from the 1900 to 2020 with technology that matches the period.